rems-project/isla/isla-cat/README.md

 # Limitations

-cat has some features which are not easily translatable into SMT.
+cat has some features which are not easy (or even possible at all) to translate into SMT.
 Roughly-speaking, this supports the fragment of cat that defines sets and relations over events.
 More formally the fragment of cat we support is defined by the grammar:

 ```
 expr ::= 0